hecperleo/upat_follower/README.md

 This repository contains all the code for running this package on ROS.
 It is composed of two cpp-classes.

-- [Generator](https://github.com/hecperleo/upat_follower/blob/icuas/src/generator.cpp) is in charge of generating a trajectory $\Gamma$ based on the ordered lists of 4D waypoints received.
-The generated trajectory is a much more dense list of 3D waypoints, which can be approximated to the continuous curve $\gamma(\lambda)$.
-It also generates an interpolated list $\tau(\lambda)$ of the initial times that matches the amount of the more dense list of waypoints.
+- [Generator](https://github.com/hecperleo/upat_follower/blob/icuas/src/generator.cpp) is in charge of generating a trajectory based on the ordered lists of 4D waypoints received.
+The generated trajectory is a much more dense list of 3D waypoints, which can be approximated to the continuous curve.
+It also generates an interpolated list of the initial times that matches the amount of the more dense list of waypoints.
 Both interpolated list are necessary for the presented framework to follow a 4D trajectory.

-- [Follower](https://github.com/hecperleo/upat_follower/blob/icuas/src/follower.cpp) receives the desired trajectory $\Gamma$ defined as a list of 4D waypoints.
-It may receive the look-ahead distance $d$ and the maximum speed $v_{max}$.
+- [Follower](https://github.com/hecperleo/upat_follower/blob/icuas/src/follower.cpp) receives the desired trajectory defined as a list of 4D waypoints.
+It may receive the look-ahead distance and the maximum velocity.
 Setting these parameters properly is key to get a good performance, depending on the desired 4D trajectory.
 A much more dense list of waypoints is required to apply the trajectory following method efficiently.
-Hence, it uses the trajectory generator to get a discrete curve $\gamma(\lambda)$ from the ordered list of waypoints $W$.
-Then, continuously, it receives the UAS pose $\mathbf{p}(t)$ and the actual time $t$ to generate the velocity commands $\mathbf{v}(t)$,
+Hence, it uses the trajectory generator to get a discrete curve from the ordered list of waypoints.
+Then, continuously, it receives the UAS pose and the actual time to generate the velocity commands.

 ## Installation Instructions - Ubuntu 16.04 with ROS Kinetic